joinpursuit/8-0-higher-order-array-methods/README.md

 ## Instructions

-Complete each function inside of the `index.js` file.
-Use the comments and tests which describe what to do.
+Complete each function inside of the `src/` folder.
+The comments and tests will help you determine what each function requires.

 ### Tests